Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. SModeManager which is a c++ struct for managing the modes of operation of a modal UI.
 SModeManager is initialized with the screen size and a font that will be passed to all modes of operation.
-It contains a stack of modes and methods to push and pop modes and get the current mode.
+It contains a stack of modes, methods to push and pop modes and get the current mode.
 It also contains a method to serialize its current state to a file.
 This enables the app to save the current state of the UI when it exits and reload it when the app is relaunched.
-ModalWindow calls modal_init in its constructor which initializes the mode manager member variable of ModalWindow.
+ModalWindow calls modal_init in its constructor where you initializes the mode manager member variable of ModalWindow.
-ModalWindow calls modal_exit in its destructor which serializes the mode manager and then frees it.
+ModalWindow calls modal_exit in its destructor where you serialize the mode manager to a file and then free it.
 3. SMode which is a C++ struct for representing the base properties of a mode of operation.
 It contains a Union UModeExtension for representing mode specific extensions to the base mode.